Andrew0T/first.js.app/README.md

 The brief is to build a small web application using only HTML, CSS and JavaScript code to load data from an external API/URL, which enables the viewing of data.

-This Application is a Pokémons Index app and displays a list of 154 Pokémon.
+This Application is a Pokémons Index app and displays a list of 154 Pokémon and their associated attributes.

 It offers the following Features: